 Smoking constricts the blood vessels supplying the eye with oxygen rich blood, thereby suffocating the tissue.
 This contributes to cataracts and macular degeneration.

-Here are some other other surprising reasons to avoid smoking
+Here are some surprising reasons to avoid smoking

 Sun exposure also contributes to cataracts so wearing UV protective sunglasses is recommended.

 Macular degeneration has been associated with low intake of vitamins A, C, and E, omega 3 fatty acids, lutein and zinc.
 The best source for this is food.
 For people who already have macular degeneration or who are at high risk, eye doctors may recommend a vitamin supplement which provides these nutrients.